Pony Tutorial

 fun name(): String => "u32/add"

-Some assertions you can make with the TestHelper are
+Some assertions you can make with TestHelper are

 fun tag log(msg: String, verbose: Bool = false)